California MBE Certification: SCMSDC, WRMSDC & CPUC for Minority-Owned Businesses

 CPUC Supplier Clearinghouse

-The California Public Utilities Commission (CPUC) General Order 156 requires investor-owned utilities (PG&E, SCE, SoCalGas, AT&T, etc.) to meet supplier diversity goals.
-The Supplier Clearinghouse certifies minority, women, and disabled veteran business enterprises for utility contract opportunities.
+The California Public Utilities Commission (CPUC) General Order 156 requires California investor-owned utilities (PG&E, SCE, SoCalGas, AT&T, etc.) to meet supplier diversity goals.
+The Supplier Clearinghouse certifies minority, women, and disabled veteran business enterprises for these California utility contract opportunities — it is the only MBE pathway on this page that is California-specific by statute.

 Best for: Businesses wanting to work with California's major utilities.
 Certification is free.